ksaivinay/Bike-sales-dashboard/README.md

 # Bike-sales-dashboard
-A dashboard to monitor bike sales
+A dashboard to monitor bike sales.
 Removed duplicates and modified columns for better understanding.
 Categorised age column with numbers to "Adolescent, Middle age and old age."
 Created charts to view bike sales.